underlost/UnderTasker/README.md

 └─ package.json
 ```

 Just about everything happens in gulpfile.js.
 If you want to make modifications to the workflow, you’ll probably want to edit that.
-If you&#39;re working with a static site, as previously mentioned, package.json contains several variables you might want to change to better suit the naming conventions of your files, as well as the url to the github repo you might want to deploy your site to.
+If you&#39;re working with a static site, as previously mentioned, package.json contains several variables you might want to change to better suit the naming conventions of your files.

 Bare minimal css elements from Bootstrap (in the form of SCSS) are also included to help you get started.
 These files are in no way required and can be deleted or edited however you want.

-## Commands
+## Useful Commands

-**UnderTasker** can do everything at once, or just certain tasks.
+**UnderTasker** can do everything at once, or just certain tasks:

 *   `gulp install`
 Copies over frameworks/dependencies from node_modules.
 This should typically only ever be used at the start of setting up a project.
-*   `gulp brew-coffee`
+*   `yarn brew`
 Converts coffeescript files inside _source/coffee_ to _source/js/app.js_.
 *   `gulp build-css`
-Only compiles, autoprefixes, and minifies the CSS.
+Compiles, autoprefixes, and minifies the CSS.
 *   `gulp build-js`
-Minimizes and uglifies everything in the js directory into a single file (including app.js).
+Minimizes and uglifies everything in the js directory into a single file (including site.js).
-*   `gulp imagemin`
+*   `yarn images`
 Attempts to optimize any JPG/PNG/GIF images in _source/img._
-*   `guild build`
+*   `yarn build`
-Build all static assets from _source_, including sass and javascript, as well as tries to optimize any JPG/PNG files in _source/img_.
+Only build all static assets from _source_, including sass and javascript, as well as tries to optimize any JPG/PNG files in _source/img_ and copies them to _dist_.
-*   `gulp deploy`
+*   `yarn github`
-Builds, validates and deploys your *.publish* directory and compiled assets to the git repository specified.
-This might take a few minutes, depending on the size of your site and connection speed.
+Attempts to build all assets deploys to your project's Github Page.
-*   `gulp github`
+*   `yarn s3`
-Runs `gulp build` and attempts to deploy to your project's Github Pages.
+Attempts to build all assets deploys to your project's AWS S3 Bucket (Does *not* invalidate Cloudfront cache).
-*   `gulp clean`
+*   `yarn clean`
 Cleans out (deletes) the dist folders.
-*   `gulp jekyll`
+*   `yarn jekyll`
 Runs jekyll and builds the site into *.publish*.
-*   `gulp watch`
+*   `yarn watch`
-Watches for any css/HTML changes as well as changes to HTML in site/source, and updates the site accordingly.
+Watches for any CSS/JS/HTML changes, and reloads the browser accordingly.

 ## Usage